J3rryBl4nks/OSEP-Thoughts/OSEPLabs.md

 ### Lab 3 ###

 Lab 3 is out of my comfort zone.
 You are presented with a fairly straightforward path to the initial compromise on all three of the servers.
 Local.txt shouldn't take long.
 Root access on this lab is a matter of doing enum and understanding the steps required.

+### Lab 4 ###

+Lab was was an exercise in combining the pieces of the puzzle into a workable exploit and pivots.